The best PDF readers for Mac let you read, manipulate, annotate, and convert PDF files hassle-free on your Apple devices.

 Overall, you should find the app smooth and quick to use.
 It’s powered by a proprietary rendering engine, which aims to ensure that large files are processed and loaded without any lag.
 There is a free version that you can try before you purchase.

 Readdle PDF Expert is a robust and easy-to-use solution for managing business documents.
-And with a four-and-a-half star rating in the Mac App Store, it seems to be one of the most popular options out there for Mac users.
+And with a four-and-a-half star rating in the Mac App Store, it seems to be one of the best PDF readers for Mac users.
 The software gives you the ability to read, edit and annotate PDF documents from a central dashboard.

 One of the great things about PDF Expert is that it’s fast and slick to use.
 Thanks to smooth scrolling and a fast search function, you can quickly find what you’re looking for across multiple PDF files.